liip/serializer/README.md

 #### Groups

 To generate a serializer without groups, specify an empty group combination `[]`.

+### Arrays with an unknown type

+If you want to directly assign arrays with an unknown type, you can do that by setting the `assign_unknown_arrays` value to `true` via the `options` argument.

 ## Serialize using the generated code
 In this example, we serialize an object of class `Product` for version 2: